Schedule

 When: Sunday, August 2, 2026 (the day before CCN 2026 begins)

-Where: Hess Center for Science and Medicine, New York City
+Where: Davis Conference Center, 2nd floor of the Hess Center for Science and Medicine at Mount Sinai, New York City.

 To attend the event: